jcbhmr/bikeshed/README.md

 https://nightly.link/jcbhmr/bikeshed/releases/download/4.1.10/bikeshed-win_amd64.zip
 ```

-Programs are encouraged to pin an exact version of Bikeshed and then update Bikeshed as a dependency as opposed to always fetching the latest bikeshed release binaries.
+Programs are encouraged to pin an exact version of Bikeshed and then update Bikeshed as a dependency as opposed to always fetching the latest Bikeshed release binaries.

 Here's some cool😎 [nightly.link](https://nightly.link/) URLs which I don't recommend using.